rome/tools/website/docs/src/guides/getting-started.md

 pnpm install --save-dev rome
 ```

-You can now use `pnpm exec rome` to run Rome.
+You can now use `pnpm rome` to run Rome.

 #### yarn